WEEE-Open/peracotta/README.md

 - `-f` to read files from the path instead of calling `generate_files.sh` again.

 ```
-usage: peracruda [-h] [-f] [--code CODE] [--owner OWNER]
+usage: peracruda [-h] [-f] [--code CODE] [--owner OWNER] [-p PARSERS]
                  [-g | -c | -b | --gpu-none] [-v]
                  [path]
 Parse the files generated with generate_files.sh and get all the possible info
 out of them
 positional arguments:
   path                  optional path where generated files are stored
-optional arguments:
+options:
   -h, --help            show this help message and exit
   -f, --files           reuse previously generated files
   --code CODE           set the code assigned by T.A.R.A.L.L.O
   --owner OWNER         set a owner
+  -p PARSERS, --parsers PARSERS
+                        which parsers to use
   -v, --verbose         print some warning messages
 GPU Location:
   -g, --gpu             computer has dedicated GPU
   -c, --cpu             GPU is integrated inside the CPU
   -b, --motherboard     GPU is integrated inside the motherboard
   --gpu-none            There's no GPU at all
 ```

 ### peracotta (GUI)